I feel guilty for eating too much. What to do after you binge eat.

 So occasionally overeating won’t ruin anything.

-The sooner you can go back to eating and exercising normally, the better.
+The sooner you can go back to eating and exercise normally, the better.

 This means it’s time to drop the guilt, avoid restricting and just get on with life – knowing that one blow out won’t ruin your diet.